 sub limit-lines(Str , Int )say (limit-lines "a \n b \n c \n d \n", 3).perl; # "a \n b \n c \n d "say limit-lines Str, 3;CATCH ;# OUTPUT: «X::Multi::NoMatch: Cannot resolve caller lines(Str: ); none of these signatures match:# (Str:D $: :$count!, *%_)# (Str:D $: $limit, *%_)# (Str:D $: *%_)»say limit-lines "a \n b", Int # Always returns the max number of lines

-In the code above, we really only want to deal with string instances, not type objects.
-To do this, we use the
+Here we really only want to deal with string instances, not type objects.
+To do this, we can use the

 :D type constraint.
-This constraint checks the value passed is an object instance, in a similar fashion to calling the
+This constraint checks that the value passed is an object instance, in a similar fashion to calling its DEFINITE method.

 sub limit-lines(Str , Int ) ;say limit-lines Str, 3;CATCH ;# OUTPUT: «Parameter '$s' of routine 'limit-lines' must be an object instance of type 'Str',# not a type object of type 'Str'.
 Did you forget a '.new'?»